KhuranaHardik/KhuranaHardik/README.md

 ###

 <p align="left">I'm Hardik Khurana from Shahjahanpur, Uttar Pradesh<br><br>Results-driven Flutter Developer Engineer with a proven record in designing and implementing robust mobile applications.
-Skilled in cross-functional collaboration,<br>ensuring optimal user interface experiences.
+Skilled in cross-functional collaboration, ensuring optimal user interface experiences.
 A tech enthusiast, committed to continuous learning and staying abreast of industry trends.
 Ready to bring a proactive approach and expertise to contribute to the success of Flutter development projects.
 Eager to engage with cutting-edge technologies, driving innovation and delivering outstanding results within collaborative team environments.<br><br>- 🔭 I’m working as Software Engineer (Flutter) @ Appinventiv Technologies Pvt.
 Ltd.<br>- 📚 I'm currently learning Bloc State Management.</p>

 ###